I am pleased to offer lessons in New Testament Greek or Old Testament Hebrew. I learned these langauages because of my love for the Bible.

 I also like the Wigram concordances of OT and NT (see picture) because they list the words under their use in the original language and are easy to use.
 Keep an eye on Ebay and Amazon and Abebooks and elsewhere for cheap copies.

-For the oldest fragment of St Matthew's Gospel, click here
+For a glimpse of the oldest fragment of St Matthew's Gospel, click here